mikecarper/meshfirmware/MeshCoreAdvantages.md

 ## Telemetry
 https://meshtastic.org/docs/configuration/module/telemetry/
 By looking at MQTT we've discovered that over 50% of the data is automated telemetry packets.
-This eats up channel usage and because the network is always busy it makes it more unreliable as you add in more nodes once you hit a tipping point.
+This eats up channel usage and because the network is always busy; it makes it more unreliable as you add in more nodes once you hit a tipping point.

 MeshCore uses a pull model where you can pull data from a remote node by request.
 Usually a human is required to have packets go over the network.